|

 The Art of Living in Turkey contains affiliate links and is a member of the Amazon Services LLC Associates Program.
 If you make a purchase using one of these Amazon links, I may receive compensation at no extra cost to you.
 See my Disclaimers for more information.

-They had to take an hour-long taxi across town to pick up their rental car.
-I could have saved them time, money, and frustration if they had only asked.
+They ended up paying for an hour-long taxi ride across town just to pick up their car!
+I could have saved them time, money, and a lot of frustration if we had chatted before they made their plans..

 Mosque outside of the New Istanbul International Airport